ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

     cpy_r_r148 = CPyDict_GetItem(cpy_r_r146, cpy_r_r147);
 ```

-If this scares you, don't fret, it's not too hard to read.
+If this scares you, don't fret, it's not impossible to read.
 First, the globals dict is
 assigned to `cpy_r_r146`, then the name (or key) we're looking up is read and stored in
 `cpy_r_r147`.
 Finally, `cpy_r_r146` and `cpy_r_r147` are passed to the `CPyDict_GetItem`
 function.